Cyberes/vitalsource2pdf/README.md

 - Automated OCR.
 - Correct page numbering (including Roman numerals at the beginning).
 - Table of contents creation.
 - No funny stuff.
-No weird endpoints are used and no hacky scraping is preformed.
+No weird endpoints and no hacky scraping.
 - Almost completely transparent.
 All actions are ones that a normal user would do.

 The goal of this project is for this to "just work."
 There are many other VitalSource scrapers out there that are weird, poorly